youngboy/engine-docs/source/standalone-proxy.md

 2. `frontend.host` : The hostname the proxy should be available on
 3. `frontend.port` : The port the proxy should bind to
 4. `frontend.endpoint` : The path for the GraphQL server .
 This is usually /graphql.
-5. `logcfg/level` : Logging level for the proxy.
+5. `logcfg.level` : Logging level for the proxy.
 Supported values are DEBUG, INFO, WARN, ERROR .

 For full configuration details see [Proxy config](/proto-doc.html).